 What are the most common types of overuse injuries?

-Tenderness right below the knee or the upper shin area
+- Symptoms: Tenderness right below the knee or the upper shin area.

 Little Leaguers' elbow or shoulder

-Pain in the elbow or shoulder area, especially after activity
+- Symptoms: Pain in the elbow or shoulder area, especially after activity.

-Heel pain with limping, especially after running activities
+- Symptoms: Heel pain with limping, especially after running activities.

 Overuse injuries can also lead to stress fractures.
 Stress fractures are weak spots or small cracks in the bone caused by continuous overuse.
 Stress fractures often occur in the foot after training for basketball, running, and other sports.
 There usually is no swelling, but pain and tenderness often increase during movement.